-UFO hearing: Whistleblower testifies government ‘absolutely’ has possession of ‘non-human’ craft
+UFO hearing: Whistleblower testifies government 'absolutely' has possession of 'nonhuman' craft

 Former Air Force officer David Grusch says the U.S. has recovered "biologics" from downed craft in testimony before the House of Representatives.

-A former Pentagon intelligence official testified Wednesday that he was “absolutely” certain that the government had possession of non-human craft.
+A former Pentagon intelligence official testified Wednesday that he was “absolutely” certain the government had possession of nonhuman craft.

 David Grusch, a former Air Force officer, said during a House Oversight hearing that his information was based on interviews with 40 witnesses and that he knew where the material was being held.
-Grusch added that non-human “biologics” were recovered along with the crafts.
+Grusch added that nonhuman “biologics” were recovered along with the crafts.

 Who is David Grusch?

 Grusch had initially made the claims last month before adding the information about pilots in a later NewsNation interview.
-Grusch was an intelligence officer for the Air Force and eventually joined the task force looking into Unidentified Anomalous Phenomena or UAP, the military’s preferred term for UFOs.
+Grusch was an intelligence officer for the Air Force and eventually joined the task force looking into unidentified anomalous phenomena, or UAP, the military’s preferred term for UFOs.
 He said he became a whistleblower in May 2022 after he received a number of concerning reports that the government was acting with secrecy and without congressional oversight with regard to UAP.

 A Pentagon spokesperson strenuously denied Grusch’s initial claims, saying they have “not discovered any verifiable information to substantiate claims that any programs regarding the possession or reverse-engineering of extraterrestrial materials have existed in the past or exist currently.”

 Grusch said that he feared for his life and had faced professional and personal consequences from the government for speaking out, noting there was an ongoing whistleblower retaliation investigation into his treatment.
-Grusch said he believed that the government first became aware of non-human technology in the 1930s and that there had been a “multi-decade campaign to disenfranchise public interest.”
+Grusch said he believed that the government first became aware of nonhuman technology in the 1930s and that there had been a “multi-decade campaign to disenfranchise public interest.”

-The former intelligence officer said he had not seen any non-human bodies personally, and responded to many questions by stating he could not discuss details in an open forum but could brief the legislators in private.
+The former intelligence officer said he had not seen any nonhuman bodies personally and responded to many questions by stating he could not discuss details in an open forum but could brief the legislators in private.

-The hearing was the second public congressional panel this year on UAPs.
+The hearing was the second public congressional panel this year on UAP.
 Rep. Tim Burchett, R-Tenn., was a major proponent of the hearing and said that other members of Congress had told him privately about their own UFO experiences.

 “We’re saying that there’s something our pilots are seeing”

-Other witnesses at the hearing were Ryan Graves, a former Navy pilot who said he encountered numerous unexplained flying objects while flying near Virginia Beach, Va., and David Fravor, another retired Navy pilot who says he encountered UAPs near the coast of San Diego, Cal.
+Other witnesses at the hearing were Ryan Graves, a former Navy pilot who said he encountered numerous unexplained flying objects while flying near Virginia Beach, Va., and David Fravor, another retired Navy pilot who says he encountered UAP near the coast of San Diego.

 “As we convene here, UAP are in our airspace, but they are grossly underreported,” Graves said.
 “Sightings are not rare or isolated.”